How much do I take?

-I gotten only a few complaints about taking too much (or too little).
-You can’t “overdose” – if so the body will react as if you ate the wrong food.
+I’ve gotten only a few complaints about taking too much (or too little).
+If you take too much the body will react as if you ate the wrong food.
 Meaning either a headache, stomach ache, throwing up or diarrhea.
 But I don’t want to plant that in your head!
 I just want to reassure you.

 I would suggest you don’t take the herbs just before bed as no matter what the formula it may “spark” up your Qi/ energy.
 Later you can try it later the evening.